 The Vikings didn’t come into towns walking on moonbeams and rainbows.
 If their sagas are to be believed, the Vikings cruelly tortured their enemies in the name of their god Odin as they conquered territory.
 If the suggestion of a blood eagle was even uttered, one left town and never looked back.

-Viking sagas define blood eagle as one of the most painful and terrifying torture methods ever created.
-The story describes:
+Viking sagas details blood eagle as one of the most painful and terrifying torture methods ever imagine.
+The story describes how:

 “Earl Einar went to Halfdan and carved blood-eagle on his back in this wise, that he thrust a sword into his trunk by the backbone and cut all the ribs away, from the backbone down to the loins, and drew the lungs out there….”

 The History Of Blood Eagle Executions

 One of the earliest accounts of the use of the blood eagle is thought to have occurred in 867.
 It began a few years before, when Aella, king of Northumbria (present-day North Yorkshire, England), fell victim to a Viking attack.
 Aella killed Viking leader Ragnar Lothbrok by throwing him into a pit of live snakes.

 In revenge, Lothbrok’s sons invaded England in 865.
 When the Danes captured York, one of Lothbrok’s sons, Ivar the Boneless, saw to it that Aella would be killed.

 Of course, simply killing him wasn’t good enough.
 Ivar’s father Ragnar had — allegedly — met a gruesome fate by a pit of snakes.